hetznercloud/terraform-provider-hcloud/docs/data-sources/datacenter.md

 Provides details about a specific Hetzner Cloud Datacenter.

 Use this resource to get detailed information about a specific Datacenter.

+!> The `hcloud_datacenter` data source is deprecated, and will be removed after 1 Oct.
+2026.
+After this date, requests to the datacenters API endpoints will return `HTTP 410 Gone`.
+Please use the `hcloud_location` data source instead.
+See the [changelog](https://docs.hetzner.cloud/changelog#2026-06-02-datacenters-deprecated) for more details.

 ## Example Usage